museumcomputernetwork/mcn-2020-git-haiku/index.md

-No oil to read by
+Why so scrawny, cat?
-let us to the road again
+he starts to grind the rice,
-Cherry-blossoms
+Merge conflicts haunt me